ozgq/ozgq/README.md

 ## What do you use?

-Python, Small Basic, Javascript, HTML, and CSS
+Python, Small Basic, Javascript, HTML, and CSS.

 ## How can I contact you?

- - Email: suspctng(at)pm(dot)me
+ - Email: s(at)suspecting(dot)cf
- - May take 3-5 business days depending on whether I have time to check my email
+ - May take like 1-2 days to respond
  ![](https://raw.githubusercontent.com/suspecting/suspecting/main/Untitled.png)